ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/msm.md

 **Control Panel Location: `Developer > Site Manager > New/Edit`**

 This allows you to create or edit a new Site.
+The site manager [must be enabled](#enable-site-manager) in Control Panel Location: `Settings > General Settings` in order to create sites.